-In addition to one year of general chemistry, ten courses are required to complete the major in neuroscience and behavior-five in biology and five in psychology.
+In addition to one year of general chemistry, ten courses are required to complete the major in neuroscience and behavior five in biology and five in psychology.

-For more details, see the Psychology section in this Bulletin or visit http://biology.columbia.edu/pages/neuroscience-and-behavior-major-requirements (http://biology.columbia.edu/pages/neuroscience-and-behavior-major-requirements/).
+For more details, see the Psychology section in this Bulletin or visit http://biology.columbia.edu/pages/neuroscience-and- behavior-major-requirements.